lnk137/HydroCalc/README.md

 1. **Launch the System**: Start the backend program and wait for the frontend interface to load.
 2. **Import Image Folder Path**: Import the folder path containing images from the script for 3D modeling.
 3. **Adjust HSV Threshold**: Optimize image processing effects by adjusting HSV thresholds as needed.
-4. **Upload Images**: Upload soil profile images through drag-and-drop or path selection.
+4. **Upload Image**: Upload soil profile images by dragging and dropping or selecting the path.
-5. **View and Export Results**: View priority flow index calculation results and export related data tables.
+5. **View and Export Results**: View preferential flow index calculation results and export relevant data tables.

 ### 4. Example Images

-- **Original and Processed Images**: Provides resolution-adjusted original images, binary images, and Gaussian-blurred clustering images.
+- **Original and Processed Images**: Provides resolution-adjusted original images, black and white binary images, Gaussian blurred clustered images, etc.

   ![256](README.assets/256.png)

-- **K-means Clustering Image**: Shows the distribution of priority flow and matrix flow through K-means clustering algorithm.
+- **K-means Clustered Image**: Analyzes color classification using the K-means clustering algorithm, showing the distribution of preferential flow and matrix flow.

   ![5648466](README.assets/5648466.png)

 ## Contributing

 Developers and researchers are welcome to contribute code and suggestions to help improve this system.
-If you're interested, you can participate by submitting Pull Requests or raising Issues.
+If you are interested, you can participate by submitting Pull Requests or raising Issues.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.